 The Argus Advantage

-Unrivalled methodologyArgus reports the US Gulf coast pipeline market the way it trades rather than forcing it into a one-size-fits-all methodological approach.
-Whereas crude in the rest of the world is transported generally by water, the WTI Houston and Midland markets are different, and oil travels first by pipeline and transacts in small, rateable volumes daily.
-Argus publishes volume-weighted average indexes for each assessed grade and location using reported deals done and includes the underlying deals themselves as well.
-We provide our subscribers with accuracy and convenience, as well as a transparent audit trail.
+Unrivalled methodologyArgus reports the US Gulf coast pipeline market the way it trades, rather than forcing it into a one-size-fits-all methodology.
+We publish volume-weighted average indexes for each assessed grade and location using reported deals done, and publish the underlying deals themselves.
+This provides our subscribers with accuracy and convenience, as well as a transparent audit trail.

-An all-in-one view of your dataHourly snapshots of the WTI Midland and WTI Houston markets can be viewed via the Argus Crude Market Ticker, accessible via CME Direct.
-And now, for the first time, Argus WTI Midland and Houston futures can be traded directly on-screen via CME Direct, including by entities that do not retain a cash market broker.
+An all-in-one view of your dataHourly snapshots of the WTI Midland and WTI Houston markets can be viewed on the Argus Crude Market Ticker, also accessible on CME Direct.
+And for the first time, Argus WTI Midland and Houston futures can be traded directly on-screen through CME Direct, including by entities that do not retain a cash market broker.

 The Argus Crude service is your must-have source of daily news, prices and analysis for well over 100 internationally-traded crude streams.
 With nearly 50 years of history in crude oil market reporting and a robust methodology that reflects real trading behaviour, the Argus Crude service is a vital daily tool that brings clarity to often opaque markets.
 It also provides access to key industry benchmarks and indexes, including WTI Houston, WTI Midland, the Argus Sour Crude Index (ASCI), North Sea Dated and Argus Brent Sour.